Movement for the People and the State: Potential members

-Political commentator Predrag Rajić said that "the most logical thing for the movement would be to include ruling parties" (najlogičnije bilo da u tom bloku budu partije vladajuće većine); he named the SPS, SDPS, PS, and JS as potential members.
-Political scientist Zoran Stojiljković said that it could also include minor parties like the Serbian Renewal Movement and individuals that are supportive of Vučić but were not directly involved in politics before.
-Danas reported that PUPS and Strength of Serbia Movement could be the potential members of the NPZD.
+Political commentator Predrag Rajić said: "the most logical thing for the movement would be to include ruling parties" (Note: najlogičnije bilo da u tom bloku budu partije vladajuće većine); he named the SPS, SDPS, PS, and JS as potential members.
+Political scientist Zoran Stojiljković said the NPZD could also include minor parties like the Serbian Renewal Movement and supporters of Vučić who were not previously directly involved in politics.
+Danas reported PUPS and the Strength of Serbia Movement could be potential members of the NPZD.
 Klačar said the bloc could exclude far-right parties.
-Vučić stated that the bloc "also needs Bosniaks, Hungarians, Roma, Slovaks, and Romanians in it" (u njemu su nam potrebni i Bošnjaci, Mađari, Romi, Slovaci, Rumuni) and that independent individuals would be part of the bloc.
+Vučić stated the bloc "also needs Bosniaks, Hungarians, Roma, Slovaks, and Romanians in it" (Note: u njemu su nam potrebni i Bošnjaci, Mađari, Romi, Slovaci, Rumuni), and that it would also include independents.
 He also saw SPS as a potential member.
-Goran Vesić, the minister of construction, transport, and infrastructure, added that non-governmental organisations could also take part in the movement.
+Goran Vesić, the Minister of Construction, Transport, and Infrastructure, said non-governmental organisations could also take part in the movement.
 Aleksandar Šapić, the mayor of Belgrade, said that he would not join the movement.

-At the party conference on 10 March 2023, SNS stated its support for the formation of the NPZD, while after Vučević's election as president of SNS, it was confirmed that SNS would take part in the movement.
-Rasim Ljajić, the leader of SDPS, said that "it is logical for his party to be part of the new movement" (logično da ... stranka bude deo novog pokreta), while SPS, JS, PUPS, and the Democratic Alliance of Croats in Vojvodina expressed their support for the creation of the movement.
-In an August 2023 interview for Politika, Ljajić said that "[SDPS] certainly expects talks with our coalition partner, the Serbian Progressive Party" ([SDPS] svakako očekuje razgovore s našim koalicionim partnerom Srpskom naprednom strankom) and that he sees the potential of the movement to be the "barrier to any extremism, especially right-wing extremism" (ja ga vidim kao branu svakom ekstremizmu, naročito desničarskom).
+At the party conference on 10 March 2023, SNS stated its support for the formation of the NPZD, while after Vučević was elected president of SNS, it was confirmed SNS would take part in the movement.
+Rasim Ljajić, the leader of SDPS, said: "it is logical for his party to be part of the new movement" (Note: logično da ... stranka bude deo novog pokreta), while SPS, JS, PUPS, and the Democratic Alliance of Croats in Vojvodina expressed their support for the creation of the movement.
+In an August 2023 interview for Politika, Ljajić said: "[SDPS] certainly expects talks with our coalition partner, the Serbian Progressive Party" (Note: [SDPS] svakako očekuje razgovore s našim koalicionim partnerom Srpskom naprednom strankom) and that he sees the potential of the movement to be the "barrier to any extremism, especially right-wing extremism" (Note: ja ga vidim kao branu svakom ekstremizmu, naročito desničarskom).
 Milan Stamatović's ZS negotiated with SNS about joining the movement in October 2023.
-The SSZ initially declined to take part in the movement; however, in February 2024 Milica Đurđević Stamenkovski, the party's president, confirmed that negotiations were held regarding the party joining the NPZD.
-Klačar argued that with the addition of Đurđević Stamenkovski and SSZ, the NPZD could receive votes from the right-wing bloc.
+The SSZ initially declined to take part in the movement, but in February 2024, Milica Đurđević Stamenkovski, the party's president, confirmed negotiations about the party joining the NPZD were held.
+Klačar said with the addition of Đurđević Stamenkovski and SSZ, the NPZD could receive votes from the right-wing bloc.
 Aleksandar Vulin, the former president of PS, also said in February 2024 that PS would join the NPZD if it received an invitation.